 I’m sure I’ll repeat myself on this point over and over but it is a thought that goes through my own thoughts so frequently it’s bound to pop up randomly and frequently in anything that reflects my stream of consciousness.
 But if nothing else other than the the purpose of reminding myself should I ever forget, I’ll share this message and share it again: as devastating as my fractured existence has been and even with the years of shame, anguish, self-loathing, anger and confusion that has come along with it, I would not change a thing if given a chance.
 Because over and over, as I’ve navigated my way through to the other side, I can see how everything I hold dear now has been harvested from all that broke me in the past, how if even the smallest of details had been changed my life would be changed in a way that I could not and would not ever want today; knowing what I know now.

-Since I don’t want to succumb to delusions of grandeur in shouting the message I feel boiling up within me, invalidate my personal redemptive experience by tainting it with some weird savior complex resembling evangelical “christianity” or unleash the stabbiness upon those who are spreading the darkness, I will stay cooped up here in my cute little condo; remaining ever so grateful that you are allowing me to find my outlet by “shouting out” to you through (what is becoming obviously clear) a manic outpouring of my stream of consciousness in these online letters.
-Thank you again.
+Since I don’t want to succumb to delusions of grandeur in shouting the message I feel boiling up within me, invalidate my personal redemptive experience by tainting it with some weird savior complex resembling evangelical “christianity” or unleash the stabbiness upon those who are spreading the darkness, I will stay cooped up here in my cute little condo; remaining ever so grateful that you are allowing me to find my outlet by “shouting out” to the ether through (what is becoming obviously clear) a manic outpouring of my stream of consciousness in these online journal entries.